juhorosq/pwgen/README.md

 ## Dependencies

+### Build Time Dependencies

 No dependencies besides C standard library.
 Any C compiler supporting C99 or later should build the program.

 Tested with GCC on Debian GNU/Linux.

+### Run Time Dependencies

+The program reads data from the host system's `/dev/urandom` device to seed its pseudo-random number generator.
+That device is only available on Unix-flavored systems.
+A work-around for other systems ought to be trivial.

 ## Building